tinmarino/EvaluationCity/README.md

 # 1/ What is a memory leak?
 Write a sample of code to and a solution to prevent memory leak <a name="leak"></a>

-A memory leak is a type of software bug that occurs when a program fails to release memory that is not needed anymore.
+A memory leak is a type of software bug that occurs when a program fails to release memory that is no longer needed.

-Memory leaks can gradually consume increasing amounts of memory over time, eventually leading to memory exhaustion as the following example.
+Memory leaks can gradually consume increasing amounts of memory over time, eventually leading to memory exhaustion.
+For example:

 The solution is to free memory as soon as it is no longer needed or accessible.